timothyandrews/historical-radiative-forcing/README.md

 # historical-radiative-forcing
-This code calculates historical radiative forcing, as desribed in:
+This code calculates historical radiative forcing, as described in:

 *Andrews and Forster, 2019: Energy budget constraints on historical radiative forcing.
 Submitted to Nature Climate Change.*